Meguin/RiotReferenceDocSite/Champions/find_champion.md

 # Behavior
 * If `name` is specified and a Champion with that name exists, a single-element list is returned with that matching champion.
-* If no match is found or no name is specified, and a `role` or `origin` have been specified, a list containing all champions whose `role` or `origin` match will be returned.
+* If no match is found or no name is specified, and a `role` or `origin` have been specified, a list containing all champions whose `role` and `origin` match the provided will be returned.

 # Code Sample